 As a lender to the Swedish residential mortgage market aimed primarily at individuals, the SBAB Group processes large quantities of personal data on its customers.
-Such processing of personal data is subject to extensive regulation and scrutiny following the implementation of the general data protection regulation 2016/679/EU ("GDPR"), applicable as of 25 May 2018.
-Efforts to continuously ensure compliance with the GDPR is time-consuming and costly.
-Any administrative and monetary sanctions (including administrative fines of up to the greater of EUR 20 million or 4.0 per cent. of the SBAB Group's total global annual turnover) or reputational damage due to incorrect implementation or breach of the GDPR would have an adverse effect on the SBAB Group's financial position.
-Apart from the unexpected costs for any sanctions or damages such measures could lead to negative publicity in the media and/or reduced confidence from customers and other stakeholders along with loss of licences required for its operations which ultimately could adversely impact the SBAB Group's business, financial condition and results of operations.
+Such processing of personal data is subject to extensive regulation and scrutiny following the implementation of the general data protection regulation 2016/679/EU, applicable as of 25 May 2018 ("GDPR").
+Any administrative and monetary sanctions or reputational damage due to incorrect implementation or breach of the GDPR would have an adverse effect on the SBAB Group's financial position.
+Apart from the unexpected costs of any sanctions or damages such measures could lead to negative publicity in the media and/or reduced confidence from customers and other stakeholders along with loss of licences required for the SBAB Group's operations which ultimately could adversely impact the SBAB Group's business, financial condition and results of operations.